 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do before you arrive.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason you scheduled the appointment.

 - Write down key personal information, including any major stresses or recent life changes.

-Preparing a list of questions will help you make the most of your time with your doctor.
+Having a list of questions helps you make the most of your time with your health care provider.
 For hypothyroidism, some basic questions to ask include: